georgekoranteng5/KICKOFFUSA-Website/PRODUCT-MANAGEMENT-PITCH.md

 As someone deeply involved in Atlanta's soccer community, I experienced these pain points firsthand:
 - Watched tournament organizers struggle with manual processes
 - Saw players miss opportunities due to poor communication
-- Recognized the gap between KickoffUSA grassroots passion and digital tools
+- Recognized the gap between KICKOFFUSA grassroots passion and digital tools

 ### **Solution Approach**
 I built this website for the KICKOFFUSA soccer initiative to address these specific problems by: